bbauska/W3Cx-3of5/README.md

 What makes them special is that the track has an attribute kind="chapters".

-Often, the <video> elements rendered in standard browsers ignore chapters, but enhanced HTML5 players take them into account, and it's not much of a stretch to make your own enhanced player with a nice chapter presentation, as we'll see in a more advanced chapter of this course.
+Often, the &lt;video&gt; elements rendered in standard browsers ignore chapters, but enhanced HTML5 players take them into account, and it's not much of a stretch to make your own enhanced player with a nice chapter presentation, as we'll see in a more advanced chapter of this course.
 For example, we'll generate a custom navigation menu, using the &lt;track&gt; JavaScript API (explained later in this section).</p>

 <h4>Example of a WebVTT file that defines chapters:</h4>